mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 - `dimension_one` in the domain of dimensions,
 - `dimensionless` in the domain of quantity types.

-The above names were selected based on the following quote from the [@ISO80000]:
+The above names were selected based on the following quote from [@ISO80000]:

 > A quantity whose dimensional exponents are all equal to zero has the dimensional product denoted
 > A<sup>0</sup>B<sup>0</sup>C<sup>0</sup>… = 1, where the symbol 1 denotes the corresponding